The Conversion of Saul (Michelangelo): Description

 Further in the background is an outline of a city to contextualize the exact moment in which Saul is experiencing this divine intervention.
-On a journey to this city of Damascus in which he originally intended to arrest Christ followers, Saul was converted to Christianity.
-While Saul lies helpless on the ground, some of his companions begin to pull out weapons and shields as though they are evading an enemies attack.
-There is a tension to this scene that is only heightened by the individual expressions on each of the figures faces.
+On a journey to this city of Damascus in which he originally intended to arrest Christ's followers, Saul was converted to Christianity.
+While Saul lies helpless on the ground, some of his companions begin to pull out weapons and shields as though they are evading an enemy's attack.
+There is a tension to this scene that is only heightened by the individual expressions on each of the figures' faces.
 The people on earth range from fearful to concerned.
 Even the angels above seem shaken by Christ's actions.

 As in most of his pieces, Michelangelo pays careful attention to anatomy, and gives great detail to the musculature and form of all the figures, whether clothed or nude.
-Even the horse shows some muscularity as he recedes into the background, carrying a stray figure with him.
+Even the horse shows some muscularity.
 Michelangelo's sources for anatomical knowledge were live models, dissections, and sculptures from antiquity.
-Anatomy played a very important role in his work and can be seen playing out in the Conversion of Saul.
 In his later works such as the Last Judgement and also in his Conversion of Saul, the muscularity of his figures have more of a strain to them than previous pieces.
-The muscles and anatomy seem contorted and elongated in ways that should not be natural and the figures are in impractical poses.
+The muscles and anatomy seem contorted and elongated and the figures are in impractical poses.
 Yet, this approach to anatomy works to enhance the drama of the piece.
 These poses and movements create a tension to the scene and highlight the miraculous nature of the event occurring.